“Give me books, French wine, fruit, fine weather and a little music played out of doors by somebody I do not know.” -Keats

 Understanding the French Wine Classification System, Appellation d’Origine Controlée (AOC)

 Appellation d’Origine Controlee: Definition and Purpose

 The AOC concept is based on the concept of terroir: “terroir” means “land” in France, and the term represents the idea that the land is the key factor in agricultural products and that the products should reflect the unique geography and climate of the land.
-In the case of wine, the term “terroir” means that the wine should reflect the unique qualities that the soil and climate impart onto the grapes–the “soul” of the grapes and the wine–and the wine should not reflect overhandling during the winemaking process.
+In the case of wine, “terroir” means the wine should reflect the unique qualities the soil and climate impart onto the grapes–the “soul” of the grapes and the wine–and the wine should not reflect overhandling during the winemaking process.
 AOCs are regions whose grapes expected to reflect similar terroir (qualities) in their subsequent wines.

-France has nearly 500 AOCs, and they vary in size.
+France has nearly 500 AOCs and they vary in size.

 History of AOC and the INAO